History of cannabis in Italy: Middle Ages

+In the Ricettario Fiorentino, considered the first official pharmacopoeia in Europe, cannabis is listed as sedenegi cioè seme di chanapa (i.e., sedenegi, that is, seed of hemp).
+The term sedenegi is a latinised version through Arabic of Persian from šāh (i.e., king) and dānah (i.e., seed/grain or knowledge), šahdānaŷ (i.e., King of Seeds) designated hempseeds and, metonymically, the Cannabis plant as a whole.
+The term was often used in medieval texts.

 Tales of the Hashishins

 Miniature depicting the 26th Nizari Ismaili Imam Alâ al Dîn Muhammad of Alamut while drugging his disciples.

 So he selected from among his drugs a powder of marvellous virtue, which he had gotten in the Levant from a great prince, who averred that 'twas wont to be used by the Old Man of the Mountain, when he would send any one to or bring him from his paradise, and that, without doing the recipient any harm, 'twould induce in him, according to the quantity of the dose, a sleep of such duration and quality that, while the efficacy of the powder lasted, none would deem him to be alive.

 Note.
 Excerpt translated from the Decamerone by Boccaccio, which references the use of hashish among the Assassins.

 One of the earliest mentions of the use of hashish in the Italian literature can be found in Il Milione, an account of Venetian merchant and explorer Marco Polo's travels through Asia between 1271 and 1295, that was written down by Pisan romance writer Rusticiano, with whom Marco Polo shared his prison cell in the Republic of Genoa, after his capture during the War of Curzola of 1295–1299.
-In the travelogue, the two authors talk about the Old Man of the Mountain, in reference to Persian leader Hasan-i Sabbah, who founded the Nizari Ismaili state in 1090 after taking control of the mountain fortress of Alamut; and the Order of Assassins, of which Hasan-i Sabbah was the first Grand Master, and whose very name derives from the word hashshāshīn (i.e. hashish users).
+In the travelogue, the two authors talk about the Old Man of the Mountain, in reference to Persian leader Hasan-i Sabbah, who founded the Nizari Ismaili state in 1090 after taking control of the mountain fortress of Alamut; and the Order of Assassins, of which Hasan-i Sabbah was the first Grand Master, and whose very name derives from the word hashshāshīn (i.e., hashish users).
 Both the drug and the Old Man were later referenced in the Decamerone, a collection of short stories written by Florentine poet and Renaissance humanist Giovanni Boccaccio in 1353.